 by emailing Prof. Perrolle a copy of your report and references or else sending her a url for a

-publically viewable copy of the material.
+publicly viewable copy of the material.

 - Expectations of Privacy: What privacy do American citizens expect in their communications?

 What norms, values, and laws are these expectations based on?
 What about non-citizens' expectations?

 - Government Surveillance in Public Spaces: What kinds of surveillance of public spaces (both online and off) are being developed